delineateio/delineateio-blog/content/posts/2022-11-21/index.md

 summary: "My career goal is transition over time away from Engineering leadership back to being a hands-on software engineering Individual Contributor (IC).
 This post lays out background, motivation and plan to achieve that change in direction."
 ---

-## tldr
+## tldr;

 Today, I'm firing the starting gun on my career goal to transition away from Engineering leadership back to being a hands-on software engineering [Individual Contributor (IC)]((https://www.linkedin.com/pulse/what-individual-contributors-alison-miles-jenkins/)).
+This post lays out the high level background, motivations and approach I'm intending take to achieve that goal.

-This post lays out the high level background, motivations and approach to achieve that goal.
 You can follow this journey by ...

 * Following me on [Twitter](https://twitter.com/@delineateio)
 * Following the [GitHub](https://github.com/delineateio) organisation
 * Following me on [LinkedIn](https://www.linkedin.com/in/jonathan-fenwick/)
 * Subscribe to this [blog](https://blog.delineate.io)

-**Whilst this is my inaugural post on this blog, It's likely to be one of the least technical posts ever published here!**
+**Whilst this is the inaugural post, it's important to note this is likely to be one of the least technical posts I ever publish here!**

 ## How it started

 ### 🌍 Birth of the Commercial Internet

-**My career as a professional software developer started in 1995 working on web based applications, I remained fully hands-on for the next 10 years.**
+**My career as a professional software developer started in 1995 working on web based applications, I remained fully hands-on for the next 10 years until 2005**

 It was an exciting time.
 Internet usage was minimal ([1.9% of the UK population](https://www.google.com/search?q=UK+Internet+usage+in+1995)) while ideas, opportunities and dreams were endless for the "new" global technology infrastructure.
-I struggle to fully articulate the experience of being a developer during this period, particularly to [Gen Z](https://en.wikipedia.org/wiki/Generation_Z) who don't (at least in western countries) remember a world without near constant internet connectivity and access to digital services that are integral to their lives every day.
+I struggle to fully articulate the experience of being a developer during this period, particularly to [Gen Z](https://en.wikipedia.org/wiki/Generation_Z) who don't (at least in western countries) remember a world without near constant internet connectivity and access to digital services that are integral to their lives today.

 The planet was buzzing, a generational technology revolution was taking place in real time.
 In a 1999 interview with the BBC [David Bowie](https://en.wikipedia.org/wiki/David_Bowie) eloquently described the internet as an ["alien life form"](https://www.youtube.com/watch?v=8tCC9yxUIdw) that had landed on earth 👽!

- I experienced and participated in (a small way) to the birth of the commercial internet, which was like a digital gold rush cumulating in the [dotcom bubble](https://en.wikipedia.org/wiki/Dot-com_bubble) and over a decade later the ongoing dominance of the [FAANG](https://www.investopedia.com/terms/f/faang-stocks.asp).
-That digital gold rush promised to remove friction from many day activities, and has done a pretty good job in achieving that so far.
+I experienced and participated in (a very small way) to the birth of the commercial internet, which was like a digital gold rush cumulating in the [dotcom bubble](https://en.wikipedia.org/wiki/Dot-com_bubble) and over a decade later the emergence dominance of the [FAANG](https://www.investopedia.com/terms/f/faang-stocks.asp).
+That digital gold rush promised to remove friction from many day activities, and has done a pretty good job in achieving that so far!

-**What a time to be alive!
-What a time to be a developer!**
+What a time to be alive!
+What a time to be a developer!

 ### 📚 Real physical books

-**I'm proud to be a self taught developer with no degree in Computer Science, indeed I have no significant [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) qualifications.**
+**I'm proud to be a self taught developer with no degree in Computer Science, indeed I have no [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) qualifications at all.**

 I used real books bought from real book shops as my primary learning tool - no YouTube videos, no [Mooc](https://www.mooc.org/), no open source which was coined in [1998](https://opensource.org/history)).
-These books were very expensive, and yet littered with incorrect code snippets as the technology was moving far faster than the book authoring process ever could - ironically a perfect use case of the value of the internet!
+These books were very expensive, and yet littered with incorrect code snippets as the technology was moving far faster than the book authoring process - ironically a perfect use case of the value of the internet!

-At the time this was infuriating, in retrospect this was an (unintentionally I assume) an excellent way to learn.
-Curiosity, research and tricky debugging were daily necessities that honed the required software development skills.
+At the time this was infuriating, in retrospect this was an (unintentionally) an excellent way to learn.
+Curiosity, research and tricky debugging were daily necessities that honed my software development skills.
 I was totally obsessed and committed to the pursuit of mastering software engineering, in retrospect to almost unhealthy levels.
 I would study and practice late into the night, 3am not being uncommon, while working a relatively mundane full time day job 💤.

 ### 🐛 Caught by the bug